rajach-1854-11/North-Star/README.md

 ### Core Features
 - **Strategic Staffing (IntelliStaff):** Recommends the best-suited engineers for new projects by analyzing their proven, evidence-based skills.
 - **Personalized Onboarding (Aurora):** Automatically generates custom learning plans by comparing a new project's codebase with prior work, slashing time-to-productivity.
-- **Continuous Skill Intelligence (IntelliStaff):** Passively analyzes code commits and design documents to build a dynamic, real-time "Talent Graph" of the organization's capabilities.
+- **Continuous Skill Intelligence (IntelliStaff):** Passively analyzes PRs submitted, reviews required, comments received, rereviews(churn rate) and jira ticket closed to build a dynamic, real-time "Talent Graph" of the organization's capabilities.

 ### How It Works
 The platform is built on a secure, multi-tenant RAG architecture.
 A planning agent deconstructs requests, and an execution agent retrieves context from project-specific knowledge bases to inform its analysis and actions, such as creating Jira epics or Confluence pages.